MicrosoftDocs/Viva/Viva/insights/org-team-insights/teamwork-habits-faq.md

 3. Select **Teamwork habits** to make changes to your team, and then select **Save**.

 >[!Note]
->If you're a manger, team members are suggested to you by Azure Active Directory.
+>If you're a manger, Azure Active Directory suggests team members to you.
 After you make changes, the automatic sync from your organization’s directory will stop and you'll be responsible for keeping the list up to date.

 ##### Q6 Can I use Teamwork habits as an individual contributor?

 Yes.
 As an individual contributor, you can follow the steps described in the previous question to set up your team.
-After you set up your team, you’ll see **Teamwork habits** within the Viva Insights app.
+After you set up your team, you’ll find **Teamwork habits** within the Viva Insights app.
 The team insights will filter to match up to your currently selected team.

 ##### Q7 While trying to access Teamwork habits, why am I prompted to allow Viva insights to process my M365 collaboration data?